-In the 2010 Annual Report, the Seasonal Kendall Tau procedure found several statistically significant trends in the water quality data from 2003 to 2010 (Table 1), thus triggering this impact assessment.
-Six water quality parameters had a statistically significant trend at HCSW-1 only, one at HCSW-4 only, and two parameters at both of these stations.
-Several of the trends detected during the statistical analysis have an estimated slope that 1) was not in the direction of an adverse trend (color, ammonia) or 2) was very small compared to limits in laboratory prediction or the observed differences between primary and duplicate field samples (pH, fluoride).
-For the trends with higher estimated rates of change (orthophosphate and various dissolved ions), the potential trends are further discussed in this impact assessment, with a focus on the station closest to mining (HCSW-1).
-Specific conductivity, which has a longer period of record with more consistent data collection, is used as a surrogate for the other dissolved ions (calcium, alkalinity, fluoride, TDS) in this impact assessment.
+In the 2012 Annual Report, the Seasonal Kendall Tau procedure found several statistically significant trends in the water quality data from 2003 to 2012 (Table 1), thus triggering this impact assessment.
+Seven water quality parameters had a statistically significant trend at HCSW-1 only and three parameters at both HCSW-1 and HSW-4.
+Several of the trends detected during the statistical analysis have an estimated slope that 1) was not in the direction of an adverse trend (color and iron) or 2) was very small compared to limits in laboratory prediction or the observed differences between primary and duplicate field samples (pH, ammonia, fluoride, orthophosphate).
+For the trends with higher estimated rates of change (specific conductivity and various dissolved ions), the potential trends are further discussed in this impact assessment, with a focus on the station closest to mining (HCSW-1).
+Specific conductivity, which has a longer period of record with more consistent data collection, is used as a surrogate for the other dissolved ions (calcium, alkalinity, sulfate, and TDS) in this impact assessment.
+Orthophosphate was also discussed further in this impact assessment as a follow-up to the trend impact assessment of the 2010 Annual Report (Robbins et al. 2014).

 Expanding the period of record for the trend analysis of orthophosphate at HCSW-1 showed that the orthophosphate trend was an artifact of the time period used in the original analysis, and concentrations of orthophosphate in recent years are similar to those measured prior to the start of the HCSP.
+This is supported by the very small slope estimate found in the original 2010 trend analysis (Table 1).
 Therefore, there is no increasing trend in orthophosphate in Horse Creek that would necessitate any corrective action related to mining activities.
 In addition, data collected at HCSW-1 for nutrients and biological health indicates that Horse Creek meets water quality standards (both the existing narrative standard, and the recently approved Florida numeric nutrient criteria), because there is no evidence of an imbalance of flora and fauna.

 For specific conductivity, a significant increasing trend was detected at HCSW-1 even when the period of record was expanded, but the inclusion of data through 2012 makes it clear that the most visible increase is a single step-change rather than a monotonic, continuing increase.
 In addition, at least part of the increase may be caused by regional influences, as Charlie Creek also shows a slow increase in conductivity over time.
+In addition, specific conductivity at Horse Creek and West Fork Horse Creek stations upstream of the NPDES outfalls has also been increasing over the same time period (data found in Mosaic DRI reports to Manatee County).
 Specific conductivity at HCSW-1 began to rise during a very dry period in 2006-2008 when Mosaic had very little NPDES discharge into Horse Creek, and the stream was dominated by baseflow (surficial aquifer) contributions.
 After the Horse Creek outfalls began to receive water decanting from Wingate Mine clays, the specific conductivity remained at the higher levels, presumably because of the greater proportion of groundwater involved in the dredge mining.
 If groundwater influence is the main cause of increased specific conductivity at HCSW-1, then concentrations have reached a threshold and should not continue to increase.
 This theory has been validated considering that the range and median specific conductivity from 2009 to 2012 has been very consistent with no expectation that it will increase from the recently observed range in the future.